 I thoroughly enjoy working with clients and getting them results or carrying out the job exactly how they wanted and seeing how pleased they are.

 Never have I been happier in a job than I am now working with SEO.

 How You Can Start Utilising SEO.

 Genuinely, it wasn’t hard to enter into this industry.

 I started from home learning and working for myself (alongside my partner) with no qualifications to my name.

-You can read our guide on SEO here.
+You can read WordPress SEO guide here.

 I then began interning at a company - which for legal reasons I will not name - Which is where I learned a lot of my writing skills and SEO techniques.

 From there, I started freelance work on various platforms and through agencies to get my name out there and build up a client database.